JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

     ```

     The output will describe any found errors, or show the parsed tree of the manifest if it is grammatically correct.
 9. Push the `Package.swift` file to the repository you settled on earlier.
-Make sure to create a git tag with the
+Make sure to create and push a git tag with the
 Semantic Version of the package.

 Now that both files are accessible, you can try and set up the dependency in Xcode: